top of page

 INSTRUCTIONS:

 1. Remove the shell.
-Cut the back side of the shrimp, remove and discard the vein.
+Cut the backside of the shrimp to remove and discard the vein.

-2. Score the inner part of the shrimp with a knife by cutting it halfway into the meat.
-P
+2. Score the inner part of the shrimp with a knife, cutting halfway into the meat.

-3. lace the shrimp on the cutting board, press firmly with your fingers to detach the tendon.
+3. Place the shrimp on the cutting board and press firmly with your fingers to detach the tendon.
 When you press the shrimp, it should make a breaking sound.

-4. Decorative tail - Cut the end part of the tail at 45degrees angle.
-When fried, it makes the shrimp tail look nicer.
+4. For a decorative touch, cut the end part of the tail at a 45-degree angle.
+This will make the fried shrimp tail look more appealing.

-2. Egg white is water soluble, so when you place it egg in the water, egg white will dissolve first, then egg yolk.
-When you beat egg in a bowl first and then add water, some of the egg white will sit at the bottom of the bowl, undissolved.
+2. Egg white is water-soluble, so when you place the egg in the water, the egg white will dissolve first, followed by the egg yolk.
+Beating the egg in a bowl first and then adding water prevents undissolved egg white from settling at the bottom of the bowl.

-1. In a frying pan, pour rice bran (or canola) oil and Sesame Oil to 3cm/1 ¼ inch deep.
-The ratio of Rice Bran Oil: Sesame Oil is 3:1.
+1. In a frying pan, pour rice bran (or canola) oil and Sesame Oil to a depth of 3cm/1 ¼ inch.
+The recommended ratio of Rice Bran Oil to Sesame Oil is 3:1.

-5. Hold the tail and dip the shrimp into tempura batter.
-Life up, hold it for three to five seconds to remove the excess batter.
+4. Hold the tail and dip the shrimp into the tempura batter.
+Lift it, holding it for three to five seconds to remove excess batter.

-6. Place the batter coated shrimp into the oil.
-Fry for one to two minutes until light yellow.
-Remove from the oil, let the shrimp sit on a paper towel to remove excess oil.
+5. Place the batter-coated shrimp into the hot oil and fry for one to two minutes until they turn light yellow.
+Remove the shrimp from the oil and let them sit on a paper towel to remove excess oil.

 Public Online Sushi Making Class with Sushi kit includes Fresh Fish